-A written excuse, signed by a parent, legal guardian or parent relation of a homeless child should be presented by the student when returning to school following each absence.
+A written excuse, signed by a parent, or person in parental relation should be presented by the student when returning to school following each absence.
 If a written note is not submitted within 10 days it will be considered an illegal absence.

-Student Attendance Record keeping/Data Collection
+Student Attendance Recordkeeping/Data Collection

-The record of each student's presence, absence, tardiness and early departure shall be kept in a manner consistent with Commissioner's Regulation.
-An absence, tardiness or early departure will be entered as "excused" or "unexcused" along with the District code for the reason.
+The record of each student's presence, absence, tardiness, and early departure will be kept in a register of attendance in a manner consistent with Commissioner's regulations.
+An absence, tardiness, or early departure will be entered as "excused" or "unexcused" along with the District code for the reason.

-Commencing July 1, 2002, attendance shall be taken and recorded in accordance with the following:
+Attendance will be taken and recorded in accordance with the following:

-- a) For students in Pre-kindergarten through grade five (i.e., self-contained classrooms and supervised group movement to other scheduled school activities such as physical education in the gym, assembly, etc.), such student's presence or absence shall be recorded after the taking of attendance once per school day.
-Where students are dismissed for lunch, their presence or absence shall also be recorded after the taking of attendance a second time upon the student's return from lunch.
-For purposes of APPR and Teacher-Student Data Linkages (TSDL), classroom attendance for all students Pre K through 12 must be recorded on a subject by subject basis for Teacher of Record Determinations. - b) For students in grades six through twelve (i.e., students pass individually to different classes throughout the day), each student's presence or absence shall be recorded after the taking of attendance in each classroom period.
+a) For students in non-departmentalized kindergarten through grade 8 (i.e., self-contained classrooms and supervised group movement to other scheduled school activities such as physical education in the gym, assembly, etc.), the student's presence or absence will be recorded after the taking of attendance once per school day, provided that students are not dismissed from school grounds during a lunch period.
+Where students are dismissed for lunch, their presence or absence will also be recorded after the taking of attendance a second time upon the student's return from lunch.
+For purposes of APPR and Student Data Linkages (TSDL), classroom attendance for students in grades all K through 12 must be recorded on a subject by subject basis for Teacher of Record Determinations.

+b) For students in grades 9 through 12 or in departmentalized schools at any grade level (i.e., students pass individually to different classes throughout the day), each student's presence or absence will be recorded after the taking of attendance in each period of scheduled instruction.

-- Any absence for a school day or portion thereof shall be recorded as excused or unexcused in accordance with the standards articulated in this policy. - d) In the event that a student at any instructional level from Pre-kindergarten through grade twelve arrives late for or departs early from scheduled instruction, such tardiness or early departure shall be recorded as excused or unexcused in accordance with standards articulated in this policy.
+c) Any absence for a school day or portion thereof will be recorded as excused or unexcused in accordance with the standards articulated in this policy.

+d) In the event that a student at any instructional level from grades K through 12 arrives late for, or departs early from, scheduled instruction, such the tardiness or early departure will be recorded as excused or unexcused in accordance with standards articulated in this policy.

-A record shall be kept of each scheduled day of instruction during which the school is closed for all or part of the day because of extraordinary circumstances including adverse weather conditions, impairment of heating facilities, insufficiency of water supply, shortage of fuel, destruction of or damage to a school building, or such other cause as may be found satisfactory to the Commissioner of Education.
+A record will be kept of each scheduled day of instruction during which the school is closed for all or part of the day because of extraordinary circumstances including adverse weather conditions, impairment of heating facilities, insufficiency of water supply, shortage of fuel, destruction of or damage to a school building, or other cause as may be found satisfactory to the Commissioner of Education.

-Attendance records shall also indicate the date when a student withdraws from enrollment or is dropped from enrollment in accordance with Education Law Section 3202(1-a).
+Attendance records will also indicate the date when a student withdraws from enrollment or is dropped from enrollment in accordance with Education Law Section 3202(1-a).

-At the conclusion of each class period or school day, all attendance information shall be compiled and provided to the designated school personnel who are responsible for attendance.
-The nature of the absence, tardiness or early departure shall be coded on a student's record in accordance with the established District/building procedures.
+At the conclusion of each class period or school day, all attendance information will be compiled and provided to the designated school personnel who are responsible for attendance.
+The nature of the absence, tardiness, or early departure will be coded on a student's record in accordance with the established District/ or building procedures.